Katalin Karikó: Awards and honors

 Karikó has received more than 130 international awards and honors for her pioneering and globally significant work in biochemistry.

-The Nobel Assembly at the Karolinska Institute announced on 2 October 2023 that the 2023 Nobel Prize in Physiology and Medicine was awarded to Katalin Karikó and Drew Weissman for the development of mRNA technology.
+The Nobel Assembly at the Karolinska Institute announced on 2 October 2023, that the 2023 Nobel Prize in Physiology and Medicine was awarded to Katalin Karikó and Drew Weissman for the development of mRNA technology.

 Katalin Karikó donated the more than half a million dollars she received from her Nobel Prize to her former alma mater, the University of Szeged on 16 April 2024.

 In 2022, Karikó was awarded VinFuture Grand Prize from the VinFuture Foundation.

 In 2022, Karikó was awarded The Novo Nordisk Prize along with Drew Weissman for their pioneering forces for more than a decade in discovering a nucleoside-modified form of mRNA.

 In 2023, Karikó was inducted into the National Inventors Hall of Fame for her research into messenger RNA.

 Karikó was named in the 2024 Time 100 influential people in health.

 In June 2024, Karikó received the Paul Karrer Medal from the University of Zurich.

 In December 2024, Katalin Karikó was included on the BBC's 100 Women list.

 In May 2025, Karikó was elected to the US National Academy of Sciences in recognition of her pioneering contributions to mRNA vaccine research.

+Starting in 2026, she has served as a member of the Advisory Board to Hungary's Minister of Health, Zsolt Hegedűs.
+She was also named to Forbes Hungary's "50 Most Influential Hungarian Women, 2026" list.